 \centering

-% Top row
+% First row

 \begin{subfigure}{0.3\textwidth}